brownan/G2/README.rst

   * Can view user pages
   * Can view song pages

+  You probably also want these permissions:

+  * Can comment on songs
+  * Can rate songs

 Adding Users
 ------------
 Currently, adding users is a manual process.
 I stripped out the original